EtherealEngine/etherealengine-docs/docs/manual/96_faq.md

 # Frequently Asked Questions

 ## Is it free to use?
-Ethereal is a general purpose engine and platform that can be used by creators to provide access to fully customizable experiences.
+iR Engine is a general purpose engine and platform that can be used by creators to provide access to fully customizable experiences.

 The engine itself is open source, under a `CPAL` license.
 Anyone can host iR Engine for free in their own device.